Hyde Park - Pimlico

 Hyde Park - Pimlico's population is slightly older than the national pattern

-The median age in Hyde Park - Pimlico is 38 years, slightly below Rest of Queensland's average of 41 but in line with Australia's median age of 38.
-The 25-34 age group constitutes 16.9% of the population compared to Rest of Queensland, while the 65-74 cohort makes up 8.7%.
-According to data from the 2021 Census, the proportion of people aged 25 to 34 has increased from 14.2% to 16.9%, whereas the percentage of those aged 45 to 54 has decreased from 13.3% to 12.2%.
-By 2041, population forecasts indicate significant demographic changes in Hyde Park - Pimlico.
-Notably, the 25-34 age group is projected to grow by 18%, adding 147 people to reach a total of 953 from the current figure of 806.
-Conversely, both the 65-74 and 45-54 cohorts are expected to see population declines.
+The median age in Hyde Park-Pimlico is 38 years, which is slightly below Rest of Queensland's average of 41 but aligns with Australia's median age of 38 years.
+The 25-34 age group makes up 16.9% of the population, higher than Rest of Queensland's percentage.
+Conversely, the 65-74 cohort comprises 8.7%, which is less prevalent compared to Rest of Queensland.
+According to post-2021 Census data, the 25-34 age group has increased from 14.2% to 16.9%.
+Meanwhile, the 45-54 cohort has decreased from 13.3% to 12.2%.
+Population forecasts for 2041 indicate significant demographic changes in Hyde Park-Pimlico.
+Notably, the 25-34 group is projected to grow by 18 people (from 805 to 953), while the 65-74 and 45-54 cohorts are expected to decrease in population.

 Frequently Asked Questions - Age